jpnsantoss/breadit/README.md

 ## Project Description

 Just a project I made in my spare time to learn NextJS.
-Contains all CRUD Operations, cache, a text-block editor, etc..
+Contains authentication, all CRUD Operations, cache, a text-block editor, etc..

 ### Tecnologies Used